aws-samples/aws-net-guides/RuntimeSupport/dotnet7/Readme.md

 .NET 7 applications can integrate AWS X-Ray with [AWS X-Ray SDK for .NET](https://github.com/aws/aws-xray-sdk-dotnet) and the [AWS Distro for OpenTelemetry .NET](https://docs.aws.amazon.com/xray/latest/devguide/xray-dotnet-opentel-sdk.html).

-## DevOps

-### AWS CodeBuild

-[AWS CodeBuild](https://aws.amazon.com/codebuild/) is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
-You can provide Code Build with a [Custom Build Environment](https://aws.amazon.com/blogs/devops/extending-aws-codebuild-with-custom-build-environments/) in order to support compilation of
-.NET 7 applications today.